cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 <small>
-Some of the code examples in this tutorial are inspired by code included with Lewis, DePasquale, and Chase. _Java Foundations_.
+Some of the code examples in this tutorial are inspired by code included with Lewis, DePasquale, and Chase. <i>Java Foundations</i>.
 Fourth Edition.
 </small>